Community Sunday

 This service for all ages celebrates diversity, equity, and inclusion – a radical act when the service was created in 1923 and, unfortunately, a radical act a century later.
 You are invited to bring flowers to represent yourself and those who attend with you.

-Elisha Hardekopf returns to UUCV to reflect on the process, product and practice of equity.
+Elisha Hardekopf returns to UUCV to reflect on the process, product and practice of bridging divides.
 How can we be different and also belong in community?
-Elisha Hardekopf is the Director and Facilitator for the WSU Vancouver Building, Community of Equity (BaCE) Program.
+Elisha Hardekopf is the Director and Facilitator for the WSU Vancouver Building, Community of Enrichment (BaCE) Program.

 Inspired by a song by Dave Irwin, I’ll reflect on our interdependence as we figure out our part in the complicated web of it all.